fmartinou/tydom2mqtt/README.md

 Not based on a poll mechanism but on push from websocket, i.e. it constantly pings the tydom hub to keep alive the connection and receive updates instantly.

-Home assistant users : Use MQTT auto discovery, no further config necessary !
-(Hassio docker install + MQTT addon on top of Ubuntu server is my personal setup.)
-For other home automation systems you just add devices like any MQTT devices, check on the cover and alarm py files to see or modify the topics !

 Based initialy on https://github.com/cth35/tydom_python

 You need a functional MQTT broker before using it.